Skip to main content

 • Status - indicates the overall CI status (pass or fail) of the package version

 • Version - indicates the number or other unique identifier of the package version.
 You can set this only when uploading the package version, and it cannot be modified later.
 If a package version was derived from another version, this information is displayed below the version identifier.
 You can specify if a package version is derived when uploading it to the Portal.
-Selecting the version identifier opens the analysis report in a new Portal tab
+Selecting the version identifier opens the SAFE report in a new Portal tab

 • Usage - indicates the total file size and how much of your group capacity was used when the version was added to your package